Program Description and Guidelines

 The Foundation may pay the Investment Advisor a mutually agreed upon and reasonable investment advisory fee specific to the Individually Managed Funds Program assets which will be charged to the Fund in addition to the Foundation’s administrative fee.
 An investment advisory fee will not be paid on Fund balances managed in the Foundation’s other investment portfolios.

-Any direct investment expenses not included in the investment advisory fee (such as brokerage fees and commissions, custody, mutual fund operating expenses.) that are incurred by the Foundation will be charged to the Fund.
+Any direct investment expenses not included in the investment advisory fee (such as brokerage fees and commissions, custody, mutual fund operating expenses, etc.) that are incurred by the Foundation will be charged to the Fund.

 Changing or Terminating an Investment Advisor

-The Invest Advisor may be changed or terminated by the Foundation at any time for any reason, with or without cause.
-In general, prior to termination of an Investment Advisor, the Foundation will notify the Fund’s primary contact and discuss other investment options for the assets.
+The Investment Advisor may be changed or terminated by the Foundation at any time for any reason, with or without cause.
+In general, prior to termination of an Investment Advisor, the Foundation will notify the Fund’s primary contact and discuss other investment options for the assets

 In the event an Investment Advisor is not available to manage the assets for any reason, the assets will be invested in the Foundation’s other investment portfolios.